Igor Kononov

 Igor Alexandrovich Kononov is a Russian ice speedway world champion.

 Career

-On three occasions Kononov has finished runner-up in the Individual Ice Speedway World Championship title in 2011, 2017 and 2021.
-During the 2021 Championship he was in the lead on the last lap of the race-off with Dinar Valeev but hit a rut approaching the last two bends which allowed Valeev to overtake and claim the title for himself.
+On three occasions, Kononov has finished runner-up in the Individual Ice Speedway World Championship title in 2011, 2017 and 2021.
+During the 2021 Championship, he was in the lead on the last lap of the race-off with Dinar Valeev. but hit a rut approaching the last two bends, which allowed Valeev to overtake and claim the title for himself.

-He is a two times team world champion after winning the Team Ice Racing World Championship title with Russia in 2017 and 2020.
+Kononov is a two-time team world champion after winning the Team Ice Racing World Championship title with Russia in 2017 and 2020.